A guide to Los Angeles International Airport (LAX)

 Generally, airport officials recommend that travelers arrive at the airport two hours before their flight departs.
 Keep in mind that security may take longer during peak hours and holidays, or for international flights.

 LAX’s website provides locations, hours and live security wait times for each terminal.
-Programs like TSA PreCheck® and Global Entry may reduce wait times for travelers.
+Programs like TSA PreCheck® and Global Entry may help reduce wait times for travelers.

 LAX Airport map